AndroConsis/rn-responsive-font/README.md

 # rn-responsive-font
-**A easy method for responsive fontSize based on screen width to support all size devices.**
+> **A magical &  easy method for responsive fontSize based on screen width to support all size devices.**

 ## How to install